International Affairs Program of Study

 - ECON 6280 Survey of International Economics

-- ECON 6283 International Trade Theory and Policy
+- ECON 6283 Survey of International Trade Theory & Policy

-- ECON 6284 International Macroeconomic Theory and Policy
+- ECON 6284 Survey of International Macroeconomics and Finance Theory & Policy

 - Research Methods